frontenddogma/css-optimization-basics/manuscript/overview.md

 # Overview

-CSS optimization is important because we, especially as individuals, don’t always write perfectly efficient, maintainable, and understandable code.
+CSS optimization is important because we, especially as individuals, don’t always write perfectly efficient, understandable, and maintainable code.

 Writing quality code, however, is what makes us professionals.

-CSS optimization does not entail “everything” that can be done with a style sheet; it entails what makes it more efficient, maintainable, and understandable while looking for a good balance.
+CSS optimization does not entail “everything” that can be done with a style sheet; it entails what makes it more efficient, understandable, and maintainable, while looking for a good balance.

-As professionals, we benefit from doing one (or two, or three, but not eighty-five) things really, really well; as web developers, it’s not a bad idea if CSS is one of those things.
+As professionals, we benefit from doing one (or two, or three, but not eighty-five) things really, really well; as web developers, it’s a good idea if CSS is one of those things.

 It’s useful when we know our needs.